 The exam covers content from the five domains:

-- animal welfare and well-being
+- Animal welfare and well-being

-- zoonosis and infection prevention
+- Zoonosis and infection prevention

-- animal behavior awareness
+- Animal behavior awareness

-- animal-assisted intervention foundations
+- AAI foundations

-- professional best practices
+- Professional best practices

 Screening Clients